The Ultimate Entrepreneur

-The biographical book, The ultimate entrepreneur: the story of Ken Olsen and Digital Equipment Corporation, chronicles the experiences of Ken Olsen racing to design minicomputers at the company of his own founding, Digital Equipment Corporation.
+The Ultimate Entrepreneur: The Story of Ken Olsen and Digital Equipment Corporation is a 1988 biography of Ken Olsen written by Glenn Rifkin and George Harrar.
+It chronicles the experiences of Olson racing to design minicomputers at the company of his own founding, Digital Equipment Corporation.
 At the time the book was published by two computer journal writers, Ken Olsen was competing with other Massachusetts computing companies such as Data General (founded by his former employee), Prime Computer, Wang Laboratories, Symbolics, Lotus Development Corporation, and Apollo Computer.
 While believing in the value of software, he did not believe in the value of software separate from hardware, and missed the opportunity to fund Lotus 1-2-3 or Visicalc.
 He also missed the importance of the personal computer, but his futuristic vision of the Client–server model helped to launch Ethernet.

 Context

 The book was written after the book The Soul of a New Machine by Tracy Kidder, which was highly influential in local computing circles.
 That book documents the competition between Data General and DEC to create a 32-bit minicomputer.
 Both companies missed the opportunity to launch successful micro-computers and by the time the book was published, the IBM PC had already become a de facto standard.
 The year 1988 heralded a financial crisis that hit both companies hard, and started a downward slide in sales from which they never recovered.

 However, at the time the book was published, the minicomputer market was still quite healthy, and Olsen was known as a dependable and trustworthy employer.
 DEC's community service projects were well known, most specifically his commitment to higher education and his donations of PDP-8 computers to local high schools in Massachusetts and Connecticut.